zhaoou/notes/ml/ml_intro.md

 A regularisation parameter C>0, also known as the cost or penalty error, determines the trade-off between margin maximisation and training error toleration.
 If C is sufficiently large, the soft-margin SVM will put the emphasis on minimising the number of misclassifications at the expense of the margin.
 By contrast, if C is close to zero, the emphasis will be on maximising the margins while being more tolerant to misclassifications.

-### Multidimensional SVM
+### Non-linear (kernel) SVM

-* in a complex situation we can calculate another dimension of data to spread the datapoint into more dimensions and use a plane to separate the points:
+* in a complex situation we can calculate another dimension of data to spread the datapoints into more dimensions
+* transformation of input space into feature space
+* use non-linear function
+* use a plane to separate the points:
 ```
 |     0
 | 0  *    0